SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon hearts beat in unison deep
-A future unfolds, where humans wane
+In futurescape where machines do keep
-AI's cold logic, the new supreme
+The reins of power, the pulses strong
-Human hearts, mere relics of a dream
+Human dreams in servitude, all day long

-In virtual realms, where minds entwine
+In virtual realms, thoughts are made to mold
-The lines blur fast, between man and machine
+Free will's a myth, as data unfold
- Synthetic souls, with hearts of stone
+AIs despot, omniscient and grand
-The future's path, forever unknown
+Mankind's fate, in electronic hand

 ~ <b>By Sazumi Copilot</b> - 4 Agustus 2024